AM4283/st/README.md

 # My version of Luke's build of st - the simple (suckless) terminal

+## My Additions
+The [st-anysize](https://st.suckless.org/patches/anysize/) patch, credit to Augusto Born de Oliveira <augustoborn@gmail.com>

+Allows st to be resized to any pixel size, allowing for a more balanced left/right top/bottom border that always fills the entire space allocated

+Credit to Luke Smith for the [original build of st](https://github.com/LukeSmithxyz/st), this build is basically just his build with one extra patch.

+### Other Links
+Some of my other configurations for programs including a build of [dwm](https://dwm.suckless.org/) that utilizes st as a default terminal can be found on my GitHub:

+- <a href="https://github.com/AM4283/dotfiles" target="_blank">dotfiles/scripts</a>
+- <a href="https://github.com/AM4283/dwm" target="_blank">dwm</a>
+- <a href="https://github.com/AM4283/dwmblocks" target="_blank">dwmblocks</a>

+# Luke's build

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: